BakersDozenBagels/Balatest/README.md

 }
 ```

 Here, we hook the same function twice.
-Note that in the second hook, `orig` is the function defined in the first hook.
+Note that when the second hook is applied, the first hook gets removed.
 Also note that the application of the hook is queued.
 After running these tests, even if they fail, the function will be what it was originally.